veridia-io/veridia-node-sdk/README.md

 ### `close()`

-Flushes all pending data and prepares the client for shutdown.
+Flushes any remaining buffered data and closes the client gracefully.
-Call this before process exit in background workers or serverless functions.
+Call this before application exit in workers or serverless environments.

 ```ts
 await client.close();